"You put fire to everything you touch McNulty, and then you walk away while it burns!"

 - Axel to Roxas in Kingdom Hearts.
 He seems like a pretty cool guy, but a single playthrough of Chain of Memories is more than enough to see how wickedly treacherous he can be, and he shows it off more towards the end of 358/2 Days.
-Obsessed with keeping Roxas and Xion as his friends, he lies to them, does questionable stuff behind their backs, and if they try to leave the Organization of their own free will, he attempts to bring them back by force for selfish reasons.
+He's obsessed with keeping Roxas and Xion safe — however, to achieve this, he lies to them, does questionable stuff behind their backs, and if they try to leave the Organization of their own free will, he attempts to bring them back by force.
 Roxas does wise up near the end and replies in kind by leaving.
 Axel does redeem himself in the end though, but Redemption Equals Death.
 In 358/2 days and the prologue of Kingdom Hearts II, he's a prime example of a Knight Templar Big Brother.
 Only he's not quite dead, and returns in Dream Drop Distance as Lea, his somebody and preforms a full Heel-Face Turn, even getting his own keyblade.

 - Mithos is a poisonous brother of Martel in Tales of Symphonia, whose misinterpretation of Martel's wish for a discrimination-free world leads to him attempting to execute an Assimilation Plot.